chandlerc/blog/content/slides/2026-memory-safety-deep-1/6_migration.md

 {{% note %}}

-While unsafe operations are sometimes necessary, as in Rust, Carbon's expressivity helps minimize the need.
+While unsafe operations are sometimes necessary, we expect Carbon's expressivity to reduce the need compared to Rust.

 {{% /note %}}